buckley-w-david/akashic_records/README.md

 ### Options

-The OpenaAI completaions endpoint has many options.
+The OpenaAI completions endpoint has many options.
 Some of these are available for tweaking.

 ```python
 from akashic_records import config